-“She was trying to take all this incredible stuff she had done and boil it down to seem safe and risk-averse for recruiters,” he said.
-“She was actually ruining all her advantages: running her own business, managing a [profit and loss] statement.
+“She was trying to take all this incredible stuff she had done and boil it down to seem safe,” he said.
+“She was actually ruining all her advantages: Running her own business, managing a [profit and loss] statement.
 Like, she had been responsible for the success of other people around her but she felt she had to put all that to the side.”

 When she reframed her strategy to lead with her experience as a business owner, her luck changed.

 “In fact, what she was able to do is not only get a job offer at a super competitive firm in the Denver area, but then go back to her existing employer with that offer, and turn it into a $60,000 promotion,” Schifeling said.